cwclair/01-accessibility-review/README.md

 I added an id to one of the main elements (Search Engine Optimization) so that the link in the nav bar would work.

 The heading tags fall in sequential order.
-I adjust the footer to have an h4 tag, as it didn't make sense to me to have an h2 at the portion of the page.
-I also adjusted the h3 tag in the Elements area to have a larger point size, to make it more in line with the sizes of the h2 and h4 tags, and to give it more heft, as I felt the h3 didn't stand out as it should.
+I adjusted the footer to have an h4 tag, as it didn't make sense to me to have an h2 at the portion of the page.
+I also adjusted the h3 tag in the Elements area to have a larger point size, to make it more in line, from a ratio standpoint, with the sizes of the h2 and h4 tags, and to give it more heft, as I felt the h3 didn't stand out as it should.

 The last thing I'll note is the first thing I did when starting the assignment, which was to add an actual title to the head section.
 Hopefully the good folks of Horiseon like it better than "Title."